mwdle/GlancesConfig/README.md

 1. **Add Credentials to Jenkins:**

-   - Create a "Username with password" credential (e.g., ID: `glances-rpi-password`).
+   - Create a "Username with password" credential (e.g., ID: `rpi-glances`).
 The username is ignored.
    - Create an "SSH Username with private key" credential for your target device (e.g., ID: `rpi-ssh`).
-   - Create another "Username with password" credential for the sudo password (e.g., ID: `rpi-sudo`).
+   - Create another "Username with password" credential for the sudo password (e.g., ID: `rpi`).
 The username is ignored.

 2. **Configure the Jenkins Pipeline:**